Wednesday, December 31, 2025

 © Kathy Duncan, 2025

-When Lewis H. Kelley, aka Lonnie Cecil Clyburn, claimed in 1912 that he attended the medical school of the University of "John" Hopkins in Baltimore, Maryland, it would have taken the officials of Red River County several weeks or months to verify his claim, given that they would have written to Johns Hopkins and then waited for Hopkins to search their records and respond.
+When Lewis H. Kelley, aka Lonnie Cecil Clyburn, claimed in 1912 that he attended the medical school of the University of "John" Hopkins in Baltimore, Maryland, it would have taken the officials of Red River County several weeks or months to verify his claim, given that they would have written to the Texas State Board of Medical Examiners or Johns Hopkins and then waited for those institutions to search their records and respond.
+Note that this document is a duplicate of a document that L. Clyburn presented to them, making the claim that he had been licensed by the State in 1908.

 Six months later, Red River County had its answer and charged L. Clyburn with unlawfully practicing medicine.
-L. Clyburn and his sureties each lost $250 over this.
+L. Clyburn and his three sureties each lost $250 over this.
+This court action ends with a warrant for L. Clyburn's arrest.

 In 1893, Johns Hopkins University of Medicine was the first U.S. university to require prerequisites: a bachelor's degree with coursework in biology, chemistry, and physics; and a reading proficiency in French and German, which were the languages of science at the time.